Wireworm Woes: Identification And Control

 The long-lived, hungry wireworm can wreak havoc on the agricultural sector.
 With a diverse choice of common crops as their target, these larvae of click beetles seek out and chew through the roots of plants.

 These pests are notoriously hard to kill off.
 Many chemical alternatives don’t seem to have much effect.

 Don’t let this scare you, though!
 Today we learn what a wireworm is.
-We’ll also go over the adult form, the click beetle.
+We’ll also go over the adult form, click beetles.
 And while it may take some work to get rid of these soil pests, I’ll give you a list of options that will help you practice wireworm control.

 - EcoSMART Organic Insect Killer Granules